zhengwuma/zhengwuma.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 image: mountains.jpg
 ---

 Hello!
-This is Zhengwu Ma.
+This is Zhengwu Ma. <br>

-I am a MA student at City University of Hong Kong, supervised by Dr. Jixing Li.
+I am a MA student at City University of Hong Kong, supervised by Dr. Jixing Li. <br>

-## Research Interest

-Now I am focusing on studying the language comprehension.
-By using quantitative approaches and computational models to understand how human brain process and compute the language information.
-This is also the topic of my master project.

-I am also interested in the speech language, such as how we perceive and comprehend the sounds signals.
-I did several works on the spoken language machine assessment during undergraduate phase.

-## Education

-City University of Hong Kong

-M.A.
-Language Studies, Corpus and Empirical Stream

-Xi'an Jiaotong University

-B.A.
-English, Linguistics Specialization

-University of Wisconsin-Madison

-Visiting International Student Program (Linguistics)
+This is the original version of my personal website.
+Welcome to purpose any idea to help me improve it. <br>

+You can check my basic information in "About" !